Will ‘Media Literacy’ classes help protect school children? One state thinks so - NewsBreak

 It’s that disconnect, according to Ashley Hodges, LCSW of Wellington Counseling Group, that allows children to go online with “little to no skills or strategies” to navigate and decipher the information they are absorbing.
 Hodges and others, such as attorney Maaria Mozaffar, are hopeful a new media literacy law recently passed in Illinois will help change that reality.

 “We are now looking at a situation where students from the ages of 3 to 18 are consuming loads of information,” Mozaffar said.
 “And they’re getting information, not from family and friends and typical news outlets, which was true maybe 20, 30 years ago, even 15 or so, right?
-Now they’re getting information from what they use the most, which is the phone or the tablet.”‘We know what is best for them’: Illinois school district continues to defy state mask mandate
+Now they’re getting information from what they use the most, which is the phone or the tablet.”Allen County Public Library ahead of ‘Tough Topics’ trend

 Mozaffar drafted the legislation behind the new law, which will require all Illinois public high schools to incorporate a media literacy curriculum beginning next school year.